pyinstaller/pyinstaller/doc/operating-mode.rst

-What |PyInstaller| Does and How It Does It
+What PyInstaller Does and How It Does It
 ============================================================

-This section covers the basic ideas of |PyInstaller|.
+This section covers the basic ideas of PyInstaller.
 These ideas apply to all platforms.
 Options and special cases are covered below, under :ref:`Using PyInstaller`.

-|PyInstaller| reads a Python script written by you.
+PyInstaller reads a Python script written by you.
 It analyzes your code to discover every other module and library your script needs in order to execute.
 Then it collects copies of all those files -- including